Therapy for Couples

 In my work with couples, I help partners slow down and really see what’s happening between the dishes in the sink and the repetitive discussion about money— not just the surface-level arguments, but the deeper patterns that keep you stuck.
 Often, couples find themselves in cycles of conflict, distance, or silence.
 These patterns usually come from old wounds and protective strategies carried with us, often without even realizing it.

-I draw on Internal Family Systems (IFS) to help each partner notice and understand their own parts — the hurt, protective, or reactive parts that show up in moments of stress or disconnection.
+I draw on Internal Family Systems (IFS) Theory to help each partner notice and understand their own parts — the hurt, protective, or reactive parts that show up in moments of stress or disconnection.
 What does each partner contribute to the cycle?
 How can we begin to break free?
 When we can identify and tend to these inner parts with compassion, it opens the door to more authentic connection with your partner.

 Building tolerance to stay in hard conversations.